-AGREEMENT BETWEEN DEVELOPER AND BUILDER RELATING TO NPDES PERMITS i.
-Development: Developer has, is in the process of, or plans to develop a residential development known as Avalon Subdivision (Development"), which is located in the District , Section, County, North Carolina, and which is a "Common development" as defined in the Permit.
+AGREEMENT BETWEEN DEVELOPER AND BUILDER RELATING TO NPDES PERMITS ord Nat Cor e undersigned Developer and the undersigned Builder enter into this Agreement in ler to clarify their respective obligations as between themselves to comply with the cional Pollutant Discharge Elimination System Permit for Storm Water Discharges from Instruction Activities, Permit No, or any substitute for, or amendments that permit (herein after "NPDES Permit.") i.
+Development: Developer has, is in the process of, or plans to develop a residential development known as Avalon Subdivision (Development"), which is located in the District, Section, County, North Carolina, and which is a "Common development" as defined in the Permit. ii.
+Lots: Developer has or plans to sell the following lots in the Development to Builder: (" Lots")